-E. RANK CHOICE VOTING
+D. RANK CHOICE VOTING

-The Rank Choice Voting method, otherwise known as the instant run-off method, will be used to count the votes for the offices of ASI President, Executive Vice President, and Vice President of Finance when there are more than two candidates running for said office.
+The Rank Choice Voting method, otherwise known as the instant run-off method, will be used to count the votes for the offices of ASI President, Executive Vice President, and Vice President of Finance.
 On the ballot, voters will rank candidates in order of most preferred to least preferred.
 The Rank Choice Voting method simulates an election with multiple run-offs rounds until a candidate receives a majority.